TheXik/EventInventoryManager/README.md

 # Event Inventory Manager

 This project is for managing inventory and equipment for event companies.
-This solution replaces the current Excel-based system, providing efficient tools for tracking equipment, managing rentals, and planning events.
+This solution replaces the current Excel-based system, providing efficient tools for tracking inventory items, managing rentals, and planning events.

 **Author:** Lukáš Hellesch